-On May 7, 2012 the Company entered into a five-year property option agreement (the "Agreement") with Tenacity to acquire a 100% undivided interest in 4 mineral exploration licenses (the "Tenacity Property") totaling 63 claims or approximately 1,575 hectares contiguous to the Pine Cove Property.
-The Agreement requires the Company to pay to Tenacity \$25,000 at closing (paid), an additional \$275,000 in cash payments over the option period and incur \$750,000 in expenditures over the life of the option.
-At the Company's option, 50% of cash payments can be settled with the issuance of common shares; with value determined based on a weighted average of the 30 trading days preceding payment.
-The Agreement also entitles Tenacity to a net smelter royalty ("NSR") of 3% when the average price of gold is less than US\$2,000 per ounce for the calendar quarter or a 4% when the average price of gold is more than US\$2,000 per ounce for the calendar quarter, with a cap of \$3 million on the total NSR payments made to Tenacity.
+On May 7, 2012, the Company entered into a five-year property option agreement (the "Tenacity Agreement") with Tenacity to acquire a 100% undivided interest in 4 mineral exploration licenses (the "Tenacity Property") totaling 63 claims or approximately 1,575 hectares contiguous to the Pine Cove License Area.
+The Tenacity Agreement requires the Company to pay to Tenacity \$25,000 at closing (paid), an additional \$275,000 in cash payments over the option period (of which \$25,000 has been paid) and incur \$750,000 in expenditures over the life of the option.
+At the Company's option, 50% of the cash payments can be settled with the issuance of common shares; with value determined based on a weighted average of the 30 trading days preceding payment.
+The Tenacity Agreement also entitles Tenacity to a net smelter royalty ("NSR") of 3% when the average price of gold is less than US\$2,000 per ounce for the calendar quarter or at 4% when the average price of gold is more than US\$2,000 per ounce for the calendar quarter, with a cap on the NSR of \$3 million.

-On July 19, 2012 the Company entered into a five-year property option agreement (the "Agreement") with Fair Haven to acquire a 100% undivided interest in 11 exploration licenses totaling 71 claims or approximately 1,804 hectares near its Pine Cove mine.
+On July 19, 2012, the Company entered into a five-year property option agreement (the "Fair Haven Agreement") with Fair Haven Resources Inc. ("Fair Haven") to acquire a 100% undivided interest in 11 exploration licenses (the "Fair Haven Property") totaling 71 claims or approximately 1,804 hectares near its Pine Cove mine.
 The Fair Haven Property runs adjacent to the optioned Tenacity Property.
-The Agreement requires the Company to pay to Fair Haven \$10,000 at closing (paid) and to fund expenditures over the life of the option to a minimum of \$750,000.
-The Agreement also entitles Fair Haven to an NSR of 2% to an aggregate sum of \$3 million; following this and after 200,000 ounces of gold has been sold from the Fair Haven Property, Fair Haven is then entitled to a 1% NSR.
+The Fair Haven Agreement requires the Company to pay to Fair Haven \$10,000 at closing (paid) and to fund expenditures over the life of the option to a minimum of \$750,000.
+The Fair Haven Agreement also entitles Fair Haven to an NSR of 2% to an aggregate sum of \$3 million; following this, and after 200,000 ounces of gold has been sold from the Fair Haven Property, Fair Haven is then entitled to a 1% NSR.